How to Build the Best PC/Desktop Computer for Photo Editing

 - Keyboard and mouse

-A PC for video editing would look slightly different.
+A computer for graphic design or video editing would look slightly different.

 Video editing uses two components intensely: CPU and graphics card.
 In most cases, the photography specs should be adequate, but if you intend on rendering 4K video, I’d recommend taking your specs for those two components up a notch.